 The process of color scripting is highly experimental and usually starts at the beginning of the 3D animation pipeline in pre-production.
-However, it can follow a certain step by step guide to make sure the balance between each individual scene and the overall story as a whole is maintained.
+However, it can follow a certain step-by-step guide to making sure the balance between each individual scene and the overall story as a whole is maintained.

 2. Color correction

 A combination of technical solutions in a single process to fix color problems and correct any deviations from the standard colors in a project is called a color correction.
 Color correction is not limited to 3D animation production.
 It is widely used on television, cinema, photography, etc.